CAAI/rh-node/README.md

     environment:
       RH_NAME: "tower" #CHANGE: peyo to the name of your host (e.g. titan6, myubuntu, caai1)
-      RH_MEMORY: 32 #CHANGE:  GB RAM on machine
+      RH_MEMORY: 16 #CHANGE:  GB RAM on machine
-      RH_GPU_MEM: "9" #CHANGE: GB GPU on machine.
+      RH_GPU_MEM: "8" #CHANGE: GB GPU on machine.
 If multiple GPUs, make a list like: "8,8,12"
-      RH_PROCESSES: 64 #CHANGE: The number of cores on your machine
+      RH_PROCESSES: 4 #CHANGE: The number of cores on your machine

   ## Test node
-  addnode: # CHANGE: to the name of the image which mydependant node depends on
+  add: # CHANGE: to the name of the image which mydependant node depends on
-    image: rhnode/addnode:latest #CHANGE: to the image of whichever node mydependant node depends on
+    image: rhnode/add:latest #CHANGE: to the image of whichever node mydependant node depends on

     expose:
       - "8000"
     labels:
-      - "traefik.http.routers.testnode.rule=PathPrefix(`/addnode`)" #CHANGE: to "traefik.http.routers.[NODE_NAME].rule=PathPrefix(`/[NODE_NAME]`)
+      - "traefik.http.routers.add.rule=PathPrefix(`/add`)" #CHANGE: to "traefik.http.routers.[NODE_NAME].rule=PathPrefix(`/[NODE_NAME]`)
     deploy:
       resources:
         reservations: